Cornwall Minerals Railway: Main line: Fowey to Newquay

+St Blazey to Fowey

 The Fowey line climbed at 1 in 40 towards Par, falling after Pinnock Tunnel at about 1 in 50 to Par.
 After two fairly level miles comes a long climb up the Luxulyan Valley, some of it at 1 in 37, followed by slightly easier gradients to the summit at Roche, after which there is an almost continuous fall to Newquay.

 The line between Fowey and St Blazey was closed in October 1968, and the trackbed was converted for use by English China Clays International as a road haul route; Pinnock tunnel is operated on an alternating one-way basis, controlled by traffic lights.
 It is still (2014) in operation, albeit on a reduced basis.

 Par Harbour had extensive siding accommodation, and was reached by a southwards extension of the CMR line from St Blazey.
 It also had a direct connection from the St Austell direction on the main line, originally provided as the Cornwall Railway access to the harbour.

 St Blazey had the semi-roundhouse built by the Cornwall Minerals Railway; the buildings are, as of 2021, in existence and are in use as workshops.
 They are grade II* listed buildings.